 — Nat Friedman (@natfriedman) July 27, 2021

-See Customize your repository/About CITATION files for more info.
+See Customize your repository/About CITATION files for more information.

-file is quite straightforward.
-You just need to run cff_write()
+Creating a CITATION.cff file with cffr is straightforward.
+You simply need to run cff_write():

 - It extracts the metadata using

-(for example purposes only) and we would add or modify contents of it.
+We create a cff object using cff() (for example purposes only) and then add or modify its contents.

 Adding new fields